 Plant biotechnologies that assist in developing new varieties and traits include genetics and genomics, marker-assisted selection (MAS), and transgenic (genetic engineered) crops.
 These biotechnologies allow researchers to detect and map genes, discover their functions, select for specific genes in genetic resources and breeding, and transfer genes for specific traits into plants where they are needed.
 NIFA funds research, training, and extension for developing and using biotechnologies for food and agriculture.
-Areas of work include:
+Areas of work include, but not limited to:

 - Genetic structures and mechanisms

-- Methods for transgenic biotechnology (also known as genetic engineering or bioengineering)
+- Methods for transgenic biotechnology (also known as genetic engineering)

 - Identification of traits and genes that can contribute to national and global goals for agriculture